gtsolarracing/TI-C2000-dev-suite/README.md

 # TI-C2000-dev-suite
-Open Source set of libraries and workspace setup to make starting with C2000 dev much less painful — Edit
+Open Source set of libraries and workspace setup to make starting with C2000 dev much less painful.
+The included project structure and set up took us a good year to hone in on when started to work with the C2000 line of MCUs, so they should be helpful to teams starting out with them.
+See the WiKi for an overview of how these files are meant to be used.
+Some files and datasheets from TI are included on here for convenience.